schwuk/hugo-split-theme/README.md

 ### The config file

 Take a look inside the [`tests`](//github.com/escalate/hugo-split-theme/tree/master/tests) folder of this theme.
 You'll find some example configurations.
-To use one of them, copy the `config.toml` in the root folder of your Hugo site.
+To use one of them, copy the `hugo.toml` in the root folder of your Hugo site.
 Feel free to customize this theme as you like.

 ### Add content